 “Many patients are surprised to learn about the link between sleep apnea and dental health.”

-Check out what others are saying about our dental services on Yelp: Do I Have Sleep Apnea in Morton, PA
+Check out what others are saying about our dental services on Google: Do I Have Sleep Apnea in Morton, PA

 Recognizing Sleep Apnea

 Some groups may be more at risk of developing sleep apnea than others.
 Age, for instance, increases one's chance of developing sleep apnea.
 The condition is also more common in younger men than in younger women.
 Unhealthy lifestyle habits, such as excessive alcohol consumption, smoking, and poor diet, may also contribute.
 Taking steps towards a healthier lifestyle may lessen an individual's risk of developing sleep apnea.

 Being able to recognize the signs of sleep apnea is crucial.
 Patients should watch out for sore throat upon waking, excessive daytime sleeping, restless sleep, decreased libido, waking during the night, high blood pressure, and gastroesophageal reflux disease (GERD).
 Children may also exhibit different symptoms of sleep apnea than adults.
 These may include bedwetting, choking, drooling, excessive nighttime sweatiness, learning and behavior issues, and problems at school.

 “Children may also exhibit different symptoms of sleep apnea than adults.”